 In April 2016 Hanson established the Lysterfield Quarry Community Reference Group (CRG).

 The purpose of the group is to expand the community’s knowledge of quarry operations and provide an opportunity for the community to contribute to future planning at the site.
 The CRG gives residents an opportunity to ask questions and access information about the operation of the quarry.

-For more information about how to join the Lysterfield Quarry CRG or any enquiries, please visit the Hanson website or contact Hanson directly:
+For more information about how to join the Lysterfield Quarry CRG or for any enquiries, please visit the Hanson website or contact Hanson directly:

 Nick James — Quarry Manager